juancafe4/StarTrekChallenge/README.md

 $ cd StarTrekChallenge
 $ npm install
 ```
-To start the server
+To start the server:
 ```
 npm start
 ```

-View in the application.
-Go to URL.
+In your browser go to:

 ```
 http://localhost:8000